julianperrott/Blog/blog/content/post/SimCity BuildIt Bot.md

 +++
 date = "2016-08-14"
-title = "SimCity BuildIt Crafting Bot" description = "When a task is repetitive, why would we want to do it ourselves, if someone or something else could do it equally well or better..." slug = "SimCity-BuildIt-Bot" draft = true
+title = "SimCity BuildIt Crafting Bot" description = "When a task is repetitive, why would we want to do it ourselves, if someone or something else could do it equally well or better." slug = "SimCity-BuildIt-Bot" draft = true